matthiaskoenig/linux-setup/linux-setup-base/Dockerfile.md

 # Dockerfile documentation

-The docker image can be build from the Dockerfile via:

-The docker image can than be used in travis tests via:

 Important arguments for docker
 * `-p` : map ports
 * `-e` : send environment variables to container